enzoferey/multicall-nitro/README.md

 ## Why

-While [Multicall.js](https://github.com/makerdao/multicall.js) provides an JavaScript interface to the amazing [Multicall](https://github.com/makerdao/multicall) by MakerDAO, it still requires a bit of work to integrate it into a real world production application.
+While [Multicall.js](https://github.com/makerdao/multicall.js) provides a JavaScript interface to the amazing [Multicall](https://github.com/makerdao/multicall) contract by MakerDAO, it still requires a bit of work to integrate it into a real world production application.
 This is where `multicall-nitro` comes in.

-The goal is to provide a layer on top of `Multicall.js` that supercharges it and eases its usage in different contexts.
-Thanks to the TypeScript support, simplified APIs, and different utilities, your Multicall integration will be on nitro 💨
+The goal is to provide a layer on top of Multicall.js that supercharges its features and eases its usage in different contexts.
+Thanks to fully typed and simplified APIs plus different utilities, your Multicall integration will be on nitro 💨

 ## Getting started